twinnydotdev/twinny/docs/gateway.md

 - [Running in Docker](#running-in-docker)
 - [Plans, seats and the licence](#plans-seats-and-the-licence)
 - [Usage records](#usage-records)
+- [Data directory](#data-directory) — what lives beside the keys file, and its format marker
 - [Backends that are down](#backends-that-are-down)
 - [Admin page](#admin-page)
 - [Lifecycle and limits](#lifecycle-and-limits)